jaymody/dotfiles/README.md

 * macos or linux
 * bash
 * git or curl
-* sudo priveleges (optional, only needed if using one of the setup scripts or bootstrap script)
+* sudo privileges (optional, only needed if using one of the setup scripts or bootstrap script)

 ### manual
 Download the repo to `~/.dotfiles`: